 How Can You Help?

-We have numerous sponsorship opportunities, all which include a large range of marketing benefits as well as a tables at the CFEBA Gala.
+We normally have numerous sponsorship opportunities, all which include a large range of marketing benefits as well as a tables at the CFEBA Gala.
+For now, keep an eye out for your next opportunity to participate in one of our fun virtual events!

 Together we can advance the Yurok People’s access to energy, which will diminish poverty, improve Native American health and increase opportunities for educational success, as well as improve the environment.